underscoreBon/underscorebon.github.io/README.md

-# BonSite
+# BonSite (Github Version)
-BonSite, Will replace the carrd version of it.
+This is a website written by n_bonnie2 and will replace the carrd version of it, aiming to replace the old one.

-Report any Issues with the site here I guess, a redirect will exist on the carrd.

-**THIS SITE IS IN WIP**

-Written in HTML.